-Even if your company has a strong and qualified HR department, there will be situations where you need extern legal advice.
-Complex legislation regulates the Peruvian labor market, and in addition, many peruvian companies are covered by collective agreements.
+Even if your company has a strong and qualified HR department, there will be situations where you need external legal advice.
+Complex legislation regulates the Peruvian labor market, and in addition, many Peruvian companies are covered by collective agreements.
 This may create challenges for you as a manager or employer when you need to ensure that your company complies with the most recent legislation governing employment and labor law.
-Therefore, it can be a good investment to receive legal advice from a lawyer with expertise in employment and labour law
+Therefore, it can be a good investment to receive legal advice from a lawyer with expertise in employment and labor law

 Types of Employment contract

 - Indefinite or indefinite term contract: this type of contract has a start date but not an end date, with the understanding that it can last in time until a just cause is produced that warrants the dismissal of the worker.
 It can be held verbally or in writing.
-Therefore, it is not necessary for the worker to demand a written contract, but to ensure that he or she is registered in the company’s payroll to receive all the benefits that the Peruvian labor system offers by law.
+Therefore, no written contract is necessary, but to ensure that he or she is registered in the company’s payroll to receive all the benefits that the Peruvian labor system offers by law.
 El trabajador bajo este tipo de contrato va a gozar de todos los beneficios laborales que brinda la ley: asignación familiar, compensación por tiempo de servicios, gratificaciones, vacaciones, entre otros.